-The I/O control section performs I/O sequences initiated from either the Varian processor microprograms or external DMA trap requests or interrupts.
+The I/O control section performs I/O sequences initiated from either the Varian 73 processor microprograms or external DMA trap requests or interrupts.

-I/O microprogramming must be undertaken only with a full knowledge of the hardware function of the processor's I/O control section and the WCS's I/O control store.
-This is described in the Varian 73 Processor and WCS maintenance manuals (document numbers 98 A 9906 02x and 98 A 9906 08x).
+I/O microprogramming must be undertaken only with a full knowledge of the hardware function of the I/O control section.
+This is described in the maintenance manual (Varian document number 98 A 9906 080) for the Varian 73 system and in accompanying logic diagrams.